Using a repeatable SEO strategy is the only way to achieve consistent results.

 This will ensure that your pages are getting crawled and indexed well.
 In general, the deeper a page is on your website, the less valuable it is to Google.

-You can see how deep each of your pages are in your site architecture with Screaming Frog.
+You can see how deep each of your pages is in your site architecture with Screaming Frog.
 Look under the “Crawl Depth” column.

-Less clicks = more value, more clicks = less value.
+Fewer clicks = more value, and more clicks = less value.